Related: Get a Minnesota Registered Agent

 In other words, you may only use the designation of the type of company you actually operate.
 An LLC, for example, cannot call itself "ABC Plumbing Incorporated."

-If your company does or will do business in Minnesota, but it was not formed in Minnesota, you will often need to obtain Foreign Qualification.
-Typically, “doing business” is defined by activities such as maintaining a physical office or having employees in the state in the state.
+If your company does or will do business in Minnesota, but was not formed there, you will often need to obtain a Minnesota Foreign Qualification.
+Typically, “doing business” is defined by activities such as maintaining a physical office or having employees in the state.